KiyomizuSuzu/KiyomizuOS/README.md

 > [!NOTE]
 > An in-place upgrade is supported but it will not modify your current user settings, this is done to preserve your existing user profile.
+> A live system is primarily intended for users who want to test or use the system without installing it.

 ### To Package the Playbook
 Ensure you have 7-Zip ZS installed from https://github.com/mcmilk/7-Zip-zstd